FOREX-Euro knocked by Italy crisis ahead of landmark ECB hike

 The shared currency has enjoyed a strong week nevertheless on bets the ECB might deliver a bumper 50-basis-point (bps) rate hike later, and after Reuters reported the Nord Stream 1 pipeline would reopen on time following 10 days of maintenance.

-The link's operator said flows had restarted on Thursday and Germany's network regulator indicated they were back at the pre-maintence level of 40% capacity.
+The link's operator said flows had restarted on Thursday and Germany's network regulator indicated they were back at the pre-maintenance level of 40% capacity.

 "The market has priced in, give or take, 50/50 chance of a 50 basis point ECB hike today so you would have thought you would get a reaction if it happens," said Societe Generale strategist Kit Juckes.